 Another 35 words (2 lines of text) are included under the topic Early Gortind Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gortind family to Ireland
+Migration of the Gortind family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Gortinds to arrive in North America: John Gorton who settled in Virginia in 1679; Samuel Gorton settled in Boston in 1630; Steven Gorton settled in Virginia in 1635; A. Gorton settled in Baltimore in 1820..